-The new Procedures provide guidance to Department of Education staff on how to meet their legislated mandatory reporting obligations in relation to child abuse and neglect.
+This Procedure provides guidance to Department of Education staff on how to meet their legislated mandatory reporting obligations in relation to child abuse and neglect.

 Information about child abuse and neglect may come via observations or disclosure from a child or young person.